“There Ain’t No Cheeseburgers Where We’re Goin” a short story

 “And who knows” he said, “Maybe when I’m done with ya I’ll put your head up on the wall too.
 And your titties.
 And yer cunt and yer asshole so I can always play with em”.

 “Goddamnit” he said and he punched me in the stomach.
 And so I passed out again.

 When I came to he was driving quietly.
 He noticed me looking at him and he started talking again.
 “Gotta take a piss” he said.
-“I’m gonna do it in front of you, so you can get a nice idea of what’s goin straight up yer a-“ but then there was that fast yellow movement and I heard a deafening growl and she had him.
+“I’m gonna do it in front of you, so you can get a nice idea of what’s goin straight up yer a-“ but then there was that fast movement of fur and claws and I heard a deafening roar and she had him.

 In a graceful fluid motion the lion jumped out of the truck with Dan in her jaws and trotted off dragging him.
-I could hear more wild kingdom sounds several feet away.
+I could hear more sounds of what was probably crunching bones several feet away.
 And that was the last sensory stimulus I was able to record until I woke up to flashlights and men hollering.